USS Marblehead (CL-12): Battle of Makassar Strait, 1942

-Atlantic, Mediterranean, 1942-1944
+Atlantic, Mediterranean, 1942–1944

 On 15 October, the rebuilt Marblehead again put to sea.
 Attached to the South Atlantic Force, she operated against the enemy in the South Atlantic from Recife and Bahia, Brazil, until February 1944.
 Returning to New York on 20 February, she operated along the convoy lanes of the North Atlantic for the next five months.
 She then sailed for the Mediterranean.
 Arriving at Palermo on 29 July, she joined the task force then staging for Operation Dragoon, the invasion of southern France.
 From 15 to 17 August, the cruiser bombarded enemy installations in the vicinity of Saint Raphael, where Allied assault troops were landing.
 On 18 August, she withdrew to Corsica, her mission complete.

 End of career

 Marblehead returned to the United States, conducted a summer training cruise for Naval Academy midshipmen and then entered the Philadelphia Naval Shipyard, where she decommissioned on 1 November 1945.
-Her name was struck from the Naval Vessel Register on 28 November, and her hulk was scrapped on 27 February 1946.
+Her name was struck from the Naval Vessel Register on 28 November, and her hull was scrapped on 27 February 1946.